Create a Macro and Quick Text

 - Email—Works with the email action

-- Live Agent—Works with Live Agent chat in the Service Console
+- Chat—Works with Chat in the Service Console

 - Phone—Works with the Log a Call action

 - Portal—Works in a community or a customer portal

 - Internal—Works with internal fields, like on the Change Status action

 - Click Preview to take a peek at what the quick text looks like with resolved merge fields.

 - To view sample resolved merge fields, select a recipient and a related record.
 Use the

 dropdown to change the object to cases.